ishuar/zero-to-hero-devops-roadmap/linux/day-1/fliesystem-structure.md

 ## Introduction

+Welcome to Day 1 of the linux fundamentals from Zero to Hero DevOps Roadmap series!
+Today, we'll dive into Linux file system that every DevOps enthusiast should be familiar with.

 Understanding the Linux Filesystem Structure from a DevOps perspective is pivotal for effective system administration, configuration management, and automation tasks.
 This guide equips DevOps users with the insights needed to navigate and leverage the filesystem efficiently.

 The key take way is **Everything is a file in linux system**, your devices, directories and regular files are all considered as files.